dncoyote/interview-guides/Notes/Framework_Libraries_Technologies.md

 # **Framework, Libraries and Technologies**

-## **HTTP Requests**

-- HTTP is the protocol used by web browsers and servers to communicate and exchange information.
-- An HTTP request is a message sent by a client, typically a web browser or an application, to request data from a server.
-- HTTP request typically consists of the following components:

-  - HTTP Method: This indicates the type of request being made, such as GET, POST, PUT, DELETE, etc. Each HTTP method has a specific purpose, such as retrieving data (GET), submitting data (POST), updating data (PUT), or deleting data (DELETE).
-  - URL (Uniform Resource Locator): This specifies the web address of the resource being requested.
-It includes the protocol (e.g., http:// or https://), the domain name (e.g., www.example.com), and the path to the resource (e.g., /images/pic.jpg).
-  - Headers: These are key-value pairs that provide additional information about the request, such as the type of data being sent, the language preference, caching settings, and more.
-Headers are used to convey meta-information about the request to the server.
-  - Body (optional): This is the data, such as form data or JSON, that is sent as part of the request.
-It is typically used in POST, PUT, and DELETE requests to send data to the server.

-- Once the HTTP request is sent to the server, the server processes the request and generates an HTTP response, which is sent back to the client with the requested data.
-The response typically contains a response status code indicating the outcome of the request (e.g., 200 OK, 404 Not Found, etc.), headers with additional information, and optionally, a response body with the requested data.

-## **REST API**

-- A REST API (Representational State Transfer Application Programming Interface) is a type of web API that uses HTTP requests to perform operations on data.

 ## **SOAP**
 - SOAP, stands for Simple Object Access Protocol.
 - It is a protocol for exchanging structured information in web services.